dbuenzli/ppx_utf8_lit/README.md

 the task of the FS APIs to normalize whatever we feed them with).

-This means that now, if I you make sure that the strings you input are e.g. in a given normal form (using e.g. [Uutf](http://erratique.ch/software/uutf) and [Uunf](http://erratique.ch/software/uunf)) you can safely pattern match on them.
+This means that now, if I you make sure that the strings you input are in a given normal form (using e.g. [Uutf](http://erratique.ch/software/uutf) and [Uunf](http://erratique.ch/software/uunf)) you can safely pattern match on them.
 For example: